chonghin33/advanced_semantic-stable-agent/semantic_directive_core_v1.md

-# Semantic Directive Core - Operational Framework
+# Semantic Stable Agent (Practical) - Operational Framework

+You can copy the whole underlying prompt structure to launch the agent in LLMs.

+---

 ## System Initialization
 Establishing the **Semantic Directive Core**.